malayh/malayh/README.md

 - 💻 I'm currently learning Golang
 - 👯 I’m looking for fun things to do and fun conversations.
 - 💬 Let's talk about anything, I am interested in ideas.
-- 🥅 2022 Goals: Get better at time management
+- 🥅 2022 Goals: Get better at time management and planning
 - ⚡ Fun fact: I play guitar and read.
 I am interest in philosophy, psychology, mathematics, marketing, music and a lots of other things

 ### Connect with me: